Unnamed2964/bitmap_to_colored_grids_svg/README.md

 Run these commands in the project directory.

-[!TIP]
-Optional: if you prefer an isolated environment, create and activate a virtual environment before installing the dependencies.
+> Optional: if you prefer an isolated environment, create and activate a virtual environment before installing the dependencies.
+>
+> If you do not know what this means, skip it.

 ### 1. Install dependencies